Yellowstone Hiking Guides

 Clean driving record

-Ability to live remotely: camp at Driftwaters RV Resort for the season
+Ability to live remotely: dry camp at nearby campground for the duration of the season

 Kayak Guide